The urgent need for sustainable digital design

 - One hour of video streaming in Europe generates approximately 55 gCO2e

-Companies that optimize for sustainability often see parallel gains in performance metrics that matter to users and bottom lines.
-This alignment makes sustainable UX not just ethically sound, but strategically advantageous.
+When you optimize for sustainability, you tend to see parallel gains in performance metrics that matter to your users and your bottom line.

 Efficient code and optimized assets reduce computational load and energy consumption at the source.